crewAIInc/crewAI/docs/core-concepts/Tasks.md

 ## Conclusion

-Tasks are the driving force behind the actions of agents in crewAI.
+Tasks are the driving force behind the actions of agents in CrewAI.
 By properly defining tasks and their outcomes, you set the stage for your AI agents to work effectively, either independently or as a collaborative unit.
 Equipping tasks with appropriate tools, understanding the execution process, and following robust validation practices are crucial for maximizing CrewAI's potential, ensuring agents are effectively prepared for their assignments and that tasks are executed as intended.